creditkarma/consul-client/README.md

 An `Observer` is the object returned from a call to `watch`.

-It has three public methods:
+It has five public methods:

 ```typescript
 const observer: Observer<string> = kvStore.watch({ path: 'key', dc: 'dc1' })